Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Fill in the blank.
-A guiding principle is defined as a(n) [?] that can guide an organization in all circumstances and will guide organizations when adopting service management.
+A guiding principle is defined as a(n) [?] that can guide an organization in all circumstances and will guide organizations when adopting Service Management.

 - [ ] mandatory actions.
 - [ ] prespective requirements.